rust-ml/book/src/3_kmeans.md

 The centroid of a cluster is calculated as the mean, or average, of the points assigned to that cluster.
 The [`linfa`](https://github.com/rust-ml/linfa) crate provides an implementation of the standard algorithm for this process, known as "Lloyd's algorithm."

 KMeans is_iterative_, meaning that it progressively refines the points assigned to each cluster, and therefore a new centroid for that cluster (leading to new points being assigned to it) during each successive iteration.
 At a high level, there are three main steps to the algorithm:
-1. **Initialisation**: Choose our initial set of centroids--this can happen randomly or be set by the user, but the number of clusters/centroids is always defined ahead of time in KMeans
+1. **Initialization**: Choose our initial set of centroids--this can happen randomly or be set by the user, but the number of clusters/centroids is always defined ahead of time in KMeans
 2. **Assignment**: Assign each observation to the nearest cluster (minimum distance between the observation and the cluster's centroid);
 3. **Update**: Recompute the centroid of each cluster.